Diabetic Ketoacidosis in Children

 - Monitor your child's blood sugar levels closely.
-Your child's levels may go up if he or she has an infection, is stressed, sick, or experiences trauma.
+Your child's levels may go up if he or she has an infection, is stressed, sick, or has a trauma.
 Check your child's blood sugar levels often.
 You may need to check at least 3 times each day.
 If your child's blood sugar level is too high, give insulin as directed by the healthcare provider.

 - Manage your child's sick days.
-When your child is sick, he or she may not eat as much as they normally do.
+When your child is sick, he or she may not eat as much as usual.
 You may need to change the amount of insulin your child gets.
 You will need to check your child's blood sugar level more often than usual.
 Make a plan with your child's healthcare provider about how to manage your child's diabetes when he or she is sick.

 - Check your child's ketones as directed.
 Follow your child's healthcare provider's instructions about when you should check your child's blood or urine for ketones.
 You may be given a machine to check your child's blood ketones.
 Urine ketones can be checked with sticks you dip in your child's urine.
 Do not allow your child to exercise if there are ketones in your child's urine or blood.
 Exercise may increase the level of ketones in your child's blood or urine and cause dehydration.

 - Know how to treat DKA.
 If your child has signs of DKA, give him or her more liquids that do not contain sugar, such as water.
 Give your child insulin as directed by the healthcare provider and go to the nearest emergency room.